 Whilst most of our Members own historic cars, many others simply share a passion for vintage and classic motoring.

-We were formed in 1972 and this was the year that we held our first ever Car show at Mellerstain House.
-Now in our 46th year, this annual event has moved to the grounds of the magnificent Thirlestane Castle and has grown into a true celebration of our motoring past attracting more than 1,200 entrants from across the length and breadth of The UK.
-The BVAC Classic, a festival of motoring, is now the premier classic car show in Scotland and was recognised by The Sunday Times as one of the top ten motoring events in the UK!
+Borders Vintage Automobile Club (BVAC) were formed in 1972 and this was the year that we held our first ever Car Show at Mellerstain House.
+2020 will be the 48th year, this annual event has moved to the grounds of the magnificent Thirlestane Castle and has grown into a true celebration of our motoring past attracting more than 1,200 entrants from across the length and breadth of The UK.
+The BVAC Classic, a festival of motoring, is now the premier classic car show in Scotland and was recognised by The Sunday Times as 'One of the top ten motoring events in the UK!'

 A monthly Breakfast Meet takes place on the second Sunday of the month at the A68 café, Milestones Garden Centre, Newtown St Boswells.
 Enthusiasts passing through the Borders are always welcome at this gathering as is anyone considering joining the club.

 BVAC members attend other shows as a club with our own stand and members cars on display.
 We are also pleased to support other events in the Borders such as the annual Jimmy Guthrie Run organised by our friends The Hawick and District Motorcycle Club.